department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2023-05-Evidence-Submission/research-findings.md

 Labels: BNFT: Disability, Claims Status, PRDT: Claim-status-tool

 When prompted to compare the CST status pages side-by-side, there was a clear preference for the new design for most participants.
-A couple Veterans mentioned that they like seeing the stepper with the claim stages, and a few mentioned that they also like the current version because they’re used to it.
+A couple Veterans mentioned that they found the stepper with the claim stages useful, but the majority did not.

 > “After seeing the (new) page, it just seems that the information is formatted better, in such a way that I have more faith that things are going on behind the scenes.” - P2